Counting Shaun the sheep at Kids Sea CAMP

 Destination The Philippines with Sea Explorers, Amun ini, and Kids Sea Camp.
 Neither my wife nor I had ever been to the Philippines before.
-Margo and Tom Peyton, fellow dive industry friends, had invited us multiple times over the years.
+Margo and Tom Peyton, fellow dive industry friends, had invited us multiple times.
 Tom talked about a strange alien life he found mesmerizing and how incredible it would be to experience.
 It’s just impossible to describe, he said, but mindblowing and life-changing, a world you will become obsessed with exploring.

-My first muck dive in the Philippines: Marcio, another guest and fellow photographer and also an avid loyal Kids Sea Camp adventurer, spoke of a sheep.
-I was curious, he had my attention.
+My first muck dive in the Philippines: Marcio, another guest, fellow photographer, and avid loyal Kids Sea Camp adventurer, spoke of a sheep.
+I was curious; he had my attention.
 The guides you see can show you almost anything you request, but who knows what to request in a land of aliens?
-Marcio named the critter focus of this trip for himself and perked my curiosity.
-Shaun the Sheep.
+Marcio named the critter focus of this trip for himself and perked my curiosity: Shaun the Sheep.

 As I descended below the surface of the clear Philippino water, I was not fooled by the desolate grey bare sand.
-Tom Peyton said this is the home for some of the most incredible creatures I will ever lay my eyes on.
-With all the colors of the universe residing on the most minuscule of animals like the hundreds of nudibranchs found here or pygmy squid, and then there is the mesmerizing colors of the mandarin fish.
+Tom Peyton said this is the home for some of the most incredible creatures I will ever see.
+With all the colors of the universe residing on the most minuscule of animals like the hundreds of nudibranchs found here or pygmy squid, and then there are the mesmerizing colors of the mandarin fish.
 Tom was so correct.
-The obsession began as I found the true master of camouflage, the pygmy seahorse.
+The obsession began as I saw the true master of camouflage, the pygmy seahorse.
 While the Philippines underwater is nothing short of experiencing a new plant, one critter in particular stole my heart even before we met: Shaun The Sheep.
 Marcio showed me a photo from his dive, and I was hooked.

 Keep in mind my wife, Cristina Zenato, and I dive with sharks for a living, so it was pretty interesting to watch myself get so excited about a creature I could barely see with the naked eye.
 When you see how cute this little guy is, you will understand why.